 50 All The Light We Cannot See Quotes With Page Numbers

-All the Light We Cannot See is a powerful novel that follows the lives of two characters — Marie-Laure, a blind French girl, and Werner, a German orphan — during World War II.
+All the Light We Cannot See follows the lives of two characters—Marie-Laure, a blind French girl, and Werner, a German orphan—during World War II.

 Through their story, the novel highlights the immense challenges of living in a war-torn world and the power of resilience and hope.
 It is written with exquisite detail and masterful prose.